eduardorodriguez10/MakeSalesforceFilesPublic/README.md

-Automatically Share (publicly) Salesforce Files in Lightning Experience
+Automatically Share (publicly) Salesforce Files - includes lightning component for sharing management
 ====================================

 This application can be used to automatically share (publicly) Salesforce Files in Lightning Experience.
 It makes the file publicly accessible through a URL and uses a lightning component to manage the sharing of the file.